 How does the UPU affect ecommerce business owners?

 The purpose of the UPU is to make it easier and more affordable to ship products worldwide with standards set by UPU members, rather than individual shipping agreements.
-Had the US administration left the UPU, US stamps would no longer have been valid abroad and the USPS and other carriers would have been severely disrupted since mail would only be able to be sent to those that enter bilateral agreements (which currently is only Canada).
+Had the US administration left the UPU, with the current system the US stamps would no longer have been valid abroad, and the USPS and other carriers would have been severely disrupted since mail would only be able to be sent to those that enter bilateral agreements (which currently is only Canada).

 Here are some of the ways the recent agreement has impacted ecommerce businesses and how the US withdrawal from the UPU would have affected international shipping.